nwjs/nw.js/test/sanity/crash-dump-report/crash_server.js/README.md

-# a simple nwjs crash server by nodejs
+# a simple nwjs crash server of nodejs

 ## Test step